 Effective date or signing date.
-The first line often includes a date.
+The first line often includes a date (on best practices of writing a date in contracts – see paragraph 6.3(d)).
 This would be the date that the contract was entered into or the date that the contract will become commercially effective, unless the contract states otherwise.

 Any such dating discrepancy is often due to logistics.
 For example, if the closing date of a transaction slips by a day or two from the scheduled date, the parties might prefer not to change the date in each of the transaction documents.
 And when one party signs a contract on a given day and then sends the contract by courier to the other party to sign, the date in the introductory clause could be the day that the first party signed or could be any other date.